microsoftgraph/microsoft-graph-docs-contrib/concepts/planner-task-rules-overview.md

 # Configuring task rules in Planner (preview)

-Rules allow customization of what can and can't be done on tasks, and the Planner API in Microsoft Graph supports them.
+The Planner API in Microsoft Graph supports rules, which allow customization of what can and can't be done on tasks.
 Task rules can be specified for tasks created from various sources, such as [business scenarios](/graph/api/resources/businessscenario-planner-overview).

-Task property rules are represented by [plannerTaskPropertyRule](/graph/api/resources/plannertaskpropertyrule) entity and describe the allowed actions at the task-level and rules around each configurable property.
+Task property rules are represented by the [plannerTaskPropertyRule](/graph/api/resources/plannertaskpropertyrule) entity and describe the allowed actions at the task-level and rules around each configurable property.

-Depending on the specific entry, the rules specify either a collection of values or a [fieldRules](/graph/api/resources/plannerfieldrules).
-Field rules specify a collection of values as default, and provides separate collection of values for override conditions.
-For any collection of values, the specified values are what is allowed, omitted values aren't allowed.
+Depending on the specific entry, the rules specify either a collection of values or a [fieldRules](/graph/api/resources/plannerfieldrules) object.
+Field rules specify a collection of values as default, and provide a separate collection of values for override conditions.
+For any collection of values, the specified values are what is allowed; omitted values aren't allowed.

 In this article, you will learn the behaviors associated with each entry and the override conditions supported by each property.